 Health Savings Account (HSA)

-Retirement accounts are not one-size-fits-all, and that’s especially true with an HSA.
+Retirement accounts are not one-size-fits-all, and thatโs especially true with an HSA.
 While these tax-deductible accounts are for medical expenses like health, dental, and vision care, they are an overlooked account for retirement savings.

-It’s likely that your medical expenses will continue to increase as you age, so by opening an HSA, you will have your medical costs covered in your retired years.
+Itโs likely that your medical expenses will continue to increase as you age, so by opening an HSA, you will have your medical costs covered in your retired years.
+The funds contributed to an HSA do not expire, and will continue to roll over year after year.
+By maximizing these accounts today, you are covering health expenses in your future.
+Learn more about HSAs here.

 Real Estate